Greater Niagara Circle Route

 Total distance: 140 km

 The Greater Niagara Circle Route trail system is over 140 kilometres in length and suitable for walking, cycling and rollerblading.
-The trail is paved and the right of way is three metres wide in most places.
-Bounded by Lake Ontario on the north, the Niagara River on the east, Lake Erie on the south and the Welland Canal on the west, you are seldom far from water.
+Most of this trail is 90% paved path with a three meter wide right of way in most places.
+Some areas are on road such as the Waterfront Trail and parts of the Niagara River Recreation Trail.
+Bounded by Lake Ontario to the north, the Niagara River to the east, Lake Erie to the south and the Welland Canal to the west, you are seldom far from water.
 The tour links the following trails to create a circular route through the heart of Niagara.
 The circle route also shares its path with the Trans Canada Trail.

 - Welland Canal Parkway Trail (45 km)